tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 family in Colorado) and were asked to allocate energy usage to meet a 15% reduction goal.
-The format of the reduction goal was manipulated to be either a percentage (15% given as goal reduction), kilowatt hours (5965 kWh given), or USD (\$656)
+The format of the reduction goal was manipulated to be either a percentage (15% given as goal reduction), kilowatt hours (5965 kWh given), or USD (\$656).
+Participants in the USD condition were provided with the conversion rate between kwH and USD.

 </div>

-Additional data collected included:

-- **Energy Literacy Quiz**: An 8-item questionnaire assessing participants’ knowledge of energy consumption and conversion (DeWaters & Powers, 2011).
-- **Calculator Usage Tracking**: Questions determined whether participants used a calculator, paper/pen, or other methods to complete the tasks.

 ## Results